nickkuijpers/laravel-custom-post-manager/README.md

 #### app.js

-The final step is to include the required components and default data into your app.js which is run by webpack.
+Include the required components and default data into your app.js which is run by webpack.

 ```
 require('./vendor/niku-cms/init-niku-cms.js');